What Is Waterfall Enrichment? How It Improves Coverage, Accuracy, and Cost

 - “It’s always more expensive.”
 It shouldn't be.
 If it is, your logic is wrong.
 A properly structured waterfall that prioritizes low-cost providers first is almost always more cost-effective than buying a massive package from a single premium vendor.
 You pay for what you find, not just for the search.

 - “It’s easy to build yourself.”
 Honestly, it’s not.
 Stitching a few APIs together is one thing.
 Building a production-grade system that manages different API keys, normalizes inconsistent data formats, handles errors, and runs complex logic is a full-time engineering project.
-This is why platforms like Bitscale or Clay exist: to handle this complexity for you.
+This is why platforms like Bitscale exist to handle this complexity for you.

 Where B2B Data Strategy Is Headed